kachroolab/kachroolab/classes/BIOL461_winter_2019.md

 **January 30, 2019**

-**Presentation on Jan 30 instead of lecture - 2nd 30 minutes followed by 5 minute Q&A**
+**Presentation on Jan 30 instead of lecture - Group 1 first 30 minutes followed by 5 minute Q&A and Group 2 next 30 minutes followed by 5 minute Q&A**

 #### Group presentations.